ruiying-ocean/Abil/README.md

 - Model prediction intervals (MAPIE)

-- SLURM and Singularity scripts
+- Example SLURM and Singularity scripts

 Generally the workflow is as follows:

-1. Define the model setup in a model_config.yml file (for an example see `example_model_config`)
+1. Define the model setup in a model_config.yml file (for an example see `/examples/configuration/`)
 2. Tune the model for the species of interest using `tune.py`
 3. Predict the distribution of each species using `predict.py`
 4. Merge the predictions into a single netcdf and do post processing using `post.py`

-Examples for each step are provided in the respective Jupyter notebooks which can be found in `/notebooks`.
+Examples for each step are provided in the respective Jupyter notebooks which can be found in `/examples/notebooks`.

 ## Directory structure